 - Measuring tape

-- 1 Drill bit (the very long, narrow bit next to the screwdriver above – purchasing a set is often less expensive than buying a single, specialty bit – explore these options)
+- 1 Drill bit (it’s the very long, narrow bit next to the screwdriver above – purchasing a set is often less expensive than buying a single, specialty bit – you can explore these affordable options)

 - 1 Countersink bit (the wide bit between the screwdriver and drill pictured above – you can explore these affordable options)

 - 4-8 Wood Screws like these ones (1-2 per corner of frame)

 - Compound Saw (we own and highly recommend any Craftsman Compound Saw; a far more budget-friendly option would be to use a miter box/saw set: like this one or this one)

 Making the Loom

 - 1 or 1 & 1/4 inch wire nails (look for these types of nails that have a nail ‘head’ which will prevent your yarn from slipping off your loom)

 If you have a handy husband, you may want to enlist his help for this first part, as I did here 🙂

 Using a compound saw or simple hand saw, cut each piece of wood to the desired length.
 (Or simply ask them to cut your pieces to size at the hardware store).
 Mine were about 2 ½ feet long.
 Then prepare to attach the corners of each piece.
 Attach the drill bit to your drill and make one to two holes in one of the corners of your frame.
 (By pre-drilling these holes, it will make attaching your screws a whole lot easier).